anilzen/hyperboloid.al/content/event/23-12-15-ripley/index.md

 ---
 title: Studying black hole ringdown with hyperboloidal methods
 abstract: The quasinormal modes of black holes—which are mode-like solutions to the linearized Einstein equations about a black hole background—are thought to describe the relaxation (the "ringdown") of the remnant black hole formed after the merger of black holes.
 I discuss how hyperboloidally compactified coordinates are a particularly convenient set of coordinates to study black hole quasinormal modes.
 I describe several numerical experiments that use hyperboloidally compactified coordinates to study how well the ringdown could be described by a sum of quasinormal modes.
 Finally, I review several open-source codes developed to conduct those experiments.
-summary: December Seminar by Justin Ripley
+summary: December 2023 Virtual Infinity Seminar by Justin Ripley (University of Illinois, Urbana-Champaign)

 event: Zoom link
 event_url: https://umd.zoom.us/j/99403590299?pwd=U1lFYTMrTE9OdXpLU3ZyTmxvd0lWUT09